MAE 3040: Mechanics of Solids (Fall 2015-2021)

 Prerequisites: Mechanics of Solids (MAE 3040), Material Science (MAE 2160).
 Text: Mechanical Behavior of Materials, Second Edition, Thomas H. Courtney, Waveland Press, 2000.
 Audience: Graduate students only. |

-MAE 6061: Micro-Mechanisms of Failure (Spring 2019, 2021)
+MAE 6061: Micro-Mechanisms of Failure (Spring 2019-Present, odd years only)

 Graduate elective which continues bridging the gap between material science and solid mechanics.
 Failure mechanisms include fracture, fatigue, creep, and embrittlement.
 Offered odd-numbered years.